takline/ResumeGPT/config/README.md

 ### OpenAI API Key
 Ensures the presence of the OpenAI API key in the environment.
 If the key is not found, the user is prompted to enter it.

-## config.ini

-The `config.ini` file is where users provide their resume information and other personal details.
-This file includes the following sections:

-### [global]
-- `author`: The author's name.
-- `email`: The author's email address.
-- `address`: The author's physical address.
-- `phone`: The author's phone number.
-- `github`: The author's GitHub profile URL.
-- `linkedin`: The author's LinkedIn profile URL.
-- `debug`: A flag to enable or disable debug mode.